OpenSDN-io/docs/release/tf4k8s/TF-for-K8s-Quick-Start-Guide.md

-Tungsten Fabric as a CNI for Kubernetes: A Quick Start Guide
+OpenSDN as a CNI for Kubernetes: A Quick Start Guide
 =============================================================

-Tungsten Fabric (TF), formerly known as OpenContrail, is an open source multi-cloud, multi-stack Software Defined Networking (SDN) solution that provides a single point of control to observe, analyze and securely manage the connectivity between workloads running in the same or different domains.
-It essentially consists of two main components, namely: the TF controller and TF vRouter.
+OpenSDN, formerly known as Tungsten Fabric/OpenContrail/Contrail, is an open source multi-cloud, multi-stack Software Defined Networking (SDN) solution that provides a single point of control to observe, analyze and securely manage the connectivity between workloads running in the same or different domains.
+It essentially consists of two main components, namely: the OpenSDN controller and OpenSDN vRouter.
 The former collects statistics and maintains the network model and policies, whereas the latter is deployed at each host to enforce those policies.
-A more detailed description of the TF architecture is presented here.
+A more detailed description of the OpenSDN architecture is presented here.

-TF is compatible with a wide range of cloud technology stacks, including the well-known Kubernetes (K8s) container management platform.
+OpenSDN is compatible with a wide range of cloud technology stacks, including the well-known Kubernetes (K8s) container management platform.
 A key component in K8s is the Container Networking Interface (CNI), i.e., a plugable framework which provides the networking functionality between pods as well as externally facing services.
 By default K8s provides a flat networking model wherein all pods can talk to each other.
-Tungsten Fabric adds additional networking functionality to the CNI solution including multi-tenancy, network isolation, micro-segmentation with network policies, load-balancing etc. While K8s also supports several other CNI plugins, TF is unique because provides comprehensive support for heterogeneous environments, multicloud/multi-tenancy workloads, scaling in multiple diemensions and provides a rich set of features.
+OpenSDN adds additional networking functionality to the CNI solution including multi-tenancy, network isolation, micro-segmentation with network policies, load-balancing etc. While K8s also supports several other CNI plugins, OpenSDN is unique because provides comprehensive support for heterogeneous environments, multicloud/multi-tenancy workloads, scaling in multiple diemensions and provides a rich set of features.

-This document serves as a quick start guide for beginners looking to deploy TF for managing the K8s cluster networking.
-We will start by setting up a basic K8s cluster and configure TF to be used as an addon plugin to manage and monitor the connectivity between pods.
+This document serves as a quick start guide for beginners looking to deploy OpenSDN for managing the K8s cluster networking.
+We will start by setting up a basic K8s cluster and configure OpenSDN to be used as an addon plugin to manage and monitor the connectivity between pods.
 The rest of the guide will walk you through a number of use cases, starting with a few simple scenarios and then moving onto more advanced ones.

 ----

 Prerequisites
 -------------

 This guide assumes that the reader has a basic knowledge of `Git`, `Ansible` and some Linux CLI/terminal tool such as `vim`, `nano` and `less`.
-Kubernetes cluster and TF will be deployed on virtual machines, which we refer to as 'Target nodes'.
-Throughout this guide Tungsten Fabric solution will be provisioned via `Ansible` automation tool.
-In order to deploy TF solution, besides the Target nodes mentioned earlier, we also need another node, from which we will run `Ansible` commands.
+Kubernetes cluster and OpenSDN will be deployed on virtual machines, which we refer to as 'Target nodes'.
+Throughout this guide OpenSDN solution will be provisioned via `Ansible` automation tool.
+In order to deploy OpenSDN solution, besides the Target nodes mentioned earlier, we also need another node, from which we will run `Ansible` commands.
 Similarly, this node can be either a virtual machine or your own local machine.
 We will refer to this node as 'Deploy node'.

 ----

 Hardware and Software Requirements
 ----------------------------------

-Below are specified the minimum hardware and software requirements that need to be met for a smooth Tungsten Fabric experience.
+Below are specified the minimum hardware and software requirements that need to be met for a smooth OpenSDN experience.

 Hardware: